 - Initial pleadings stage

-- Answers and counterclaims
+- Answers and Counterclaims

 - Pretrial pleadings and motions

-Civil Definition (Federal Cases)
+Civil Litigation Definition (Federal Cases)

 The civil litigation definition when it comes to trials in federal court can take a somewhat different course.

 To start a federal civil litigation process, the person bringing the lawsuit (plaintiff) files the action with the court for the first time.
 The plaintiff must also serve the action to the defendant.
-Generally speaking, there are rules that dictate the legal requirements for filing a civil litigation lawsuit.
+Generally speaking, there are rules that dictate the legal requirements for filing a civil lawsuit.

-Civil Litigation Lawyer Preparation for Trial
+Civil Law Lawyer Preparation for Trial

 After the preliminary paperwork is filed, the civil litigation process requires attorneys to move towards their preparation for trial.
-If you are contemplating filing a civil case on your own, then you must also understand the applicable procedural rules.
+If you are contemplating filing a civil law case on your own, then you must also understand the applicable procedural rules.

-In most jurisdictions, civil litigation court rules allow the parties to settle any disputes through mediation or arbitration.
+In most jurisdictions, civil court rules allow the parties to settle any disputes through mediation or arbitration.
 In some cases, civil judges may order the parties to mediate the dispute.
 Only when the dispute cannot be resolved would a civil trial come into play.

-Civil Trials And Discovery
+Civil Litigation Law – Trials And Discovery

 The civil litigation process includes discovery.
-This where the parties without requesting from the other must provide to each other, the names of witnesses, documents and evidence intended to use at trial.
+This where the parties without requesting from the other must provide to each other, the names of witnesses, documents, and evidence intended to use at trial.
 This allows for meaningful evaluation of the strength of the other person’s case.

-If the other person’s case is strong, then you may want to think about settlement because of the risk of going to trial.
+If the other person’s case is strong, then you may want to think about the settlement because of the risk of going to trial.